UBC-DSCI/introduction-to-datascience-python/source/regression1.md

 What about the plots in {numref}`fig:07-howK` where $K$ is quite large, say, $K$ = 250 or 699?
-In this case the blue line becomes extremely smooth, and actually becomes flat once $K$ is equal to the number of datapoints in the entire data set.
+In this case the orange line becomes extremely smooth, and actually becomes flat once $K$ is equal to the number of datapoints in the entire data set.
 This happens because our predicted values for a given x value (here, home size), depend on many neighboring observations; in the case where $K$ is equal to the size of the dataset, the prediction is just the mean of the house prices in the dataset (completely ignoring the house size).
-In contrast to the $K=1$ example, the smooth, inflexible blue line does not follow the training observations very closely.
+In contrast to the $K=1$ example, the smooth, inflexible orange line does not follow the training observations very closely.
 In other words, the model is *not influenced enough* by the training data.
 Recall from the classification chapters that this behavior is called *underfitting*; we again use this same